|1754||King's College, chartered by George II, opens as the first institution of higher learning in the Colony of New York|

 Dedication of Roy and Diana Vagelos Education Center, June 9.

-The Columbia University Medical Center is renamed the Columbia University Herbert and Florence Irving Medical Center in honor of the Irvings' great generosity to Columbia University and New York-Presbyterian Hospital, September.
+The Columbia University Medical Center is renamed the Columbia University Irving Medical Center in honor of Herbert and Florence Irving's great generosity to Columbia University and New York-Presbyterian Hospital, September.